muggy8/improbable/have-and-havenot/ZdPimteZ.md

 She used to do the same thing except without the strange names for most things.

-I took the bottle from Phanna and placed it on the table on the other side of the room before picking up Pillow on the ground nearby and placing it into the aquarium.
+I took the bottle from Phanna and placed it on the table on the other side of the room before I picked Pillow up off the ground and placed it back into the aquarium.

 Pillow began swimming around in the aquarium once I placed it in the water.